-Avoid conflict transactions or establish advisory committees or votes of limited partners to approve conflict transactions or waive conflicts.
-An ELP's Partnership Agreement often provides for the establishment of an advisory committee to adjudicate on, among other things, conflict situations involving the General Partner.
+1. Avoid conflict transactions or establish advisory committees (LPACs) or votes of limited partners to approve conflict transactions or waive conflicts.
+An ELP's Partnership Agreement often provides for the establishment of an advisory committee of persons nominated by certain limited partners (LPAC) to adjudicate on, among other things, conflict situations involving the General Partner.
 The use of advisory committees is a good way of mitigating the risk of the General Partner being found to be in breach of its fiduciary duties for failing to deal with conflicts or dealing with them inadequately.
-The ELP Law confirms that, subject to any terms of the Partnership Agreement to the contrary, a member of the ELP's Advisory Committee does not owe any fiduciary duty to the ELP or to the General Partner or to any of the ELP's limited partners, in exercising any of its rights or otherwise in performing any of its obligations as a member of the advisory committee (section 24(2), ELP Law).
+The ELP Act confirms that, subject to any terms of the Partnership Agreement to the contrary, a member of the LPAC does not owe any fiduciary duty to the ELP or to the General Partner or to any of the ELP's limited partners, in exercising

+- any of its rights or otherwise in performing any of its obligations as a member of the advisory committee (section 24(2), ELP Act). - 2.
 Clear and consistent policies.
 The General Partner should ensure that the ELP, where possible, adopts clear and consistent valuation policies approved by the ELP's advisory committee.
 The General Partner should also ensure that the ELP, where possible, adopts clear and consistent policies for dealing with circumstances where limited partners default on their obligations in the Partnership Agreement (for example, failing to make contributions when a capital call has been made).
+An ELP which operates as a regulated investment fund registered with the Cayman Islands Monetary Authority is required to have policies and procedures for implementing and effecting good corporate governance.
+This can also help to mitigate risks of liability. - 3.
 Internal compliance.
-The General Partner should establish clear internal procedures for identifying potential conflicts and dealing with them (for example, referral to the advisory committee for consideration).

-Restrict the scope of fiduciary duties by agreement.
-The Partnership Agreement can be drafted in such a way as to minimise or eliminate fiduciary duties.
-For example, the ELP Law now permits the Partnership Agreement to set out circumstances in which the General Partner may act in the interests of parties other than the ELP (see above, Modification of duty to act in good faith in the interest of the ELP).
+The General Partner should establish clear internal procedures for identifying potential conflicts and dealing with them (for example, referral to the LPAC for consideration). - Restrict the scope of fiduciary duties by agreement.
+The Partnership Agreement can be drafted in such a way as to minimise or restrict the scope of certain fiduciary duties.
+For example, the ELP Act now permits the Partnership Agreement to set out circumstances in which the General Partner may act in the interests of parties other than the ELP (see above, Modification of duty to act in good faith in the interest of the ELP).
 The Partnership Agreement can also be used to clearly exclude fiduciary duty obligations of the General Partner in other areas but this will depend on the relative bargaining power between the General Partner and incoming limited partners and the degree of negotiation of the Partnership Agreement.
 However, the absolute duty on the General Partner to act in good faith in respect of the ELP cannot be excluded or eliminated.